 Sign up for access to major project updates and receive petitions that need your signature!

-Woodfibre LNG Limited is proposing to build a modestly-sized liquefied natural gas (LNG) processing and export facility at the former Woodfibre pulp mill site, about seven kilometres southwest of Squamish, British Columbia.
-The project will bring responsible economic growth to the nearby community of Squamish and the region.
+Woodfibre LNG Limited is proposing to build a liquefied natural gas (LNG) processing and export facility at the former Woodfibre pulp mill site, about seven kilometres southwest of Squamish.
+The project will bring responsible economic growth to the region.
 This includes about 650 jobs at the peak of construction and 100 full time jobs at the facility once it is operational.
 The project will also create an estimated $83.7 million in tax revenue for all three levels of government during the construction phase of the Project, and an estimated $86.5 million in tax revenue for all three levels of government per year of operation.

 Squamish residents stand to reap the most benefits from these projects as the long-term benefits include the spin-off jobs and opportunities that will flow to local small business, especially those in the service sectors.